-The Golden Isles' largest barrier island, St. Simons Island, has a knack for captivating travellers with a variety of things to do while on vacation, including golf, fishing, beaches, history and family fun.
+The Golden Isles' largest barrier island, St. Simons Island, has a knack for captivating travelers with a variety of things to do while on vacation, including golf, fishing, beaches, history and family fun.
 These pursuits of adventure result in an interesting nexus of past and present.

-Fill your day with world-class golf or deep-sea fishing, then rent a kayak the next day and embrace the tranquility of the island’s marshlands or take in some of the fascinating American history from the area.
+Fill your day with world-class golf or deep-sea fishing, then rent a kayak the next day and embrace the tranquility of the island’s marshlands or take in some of the fascinating history from the area.
 With a little of this, and a little of that, you will never grow tired of what St. Simons Island has to offer.
 Here are some of our favorite things to do on St. Simons Island:

-1. Discover Fascinating American History
+1. Discover Fascinating History

 4. Go Fish